szpak/gradle-pitest-plugin/README.md

 **Important**.
 As the JUnit 5 plugin for PIT is definitely the most popular, starting with 1.4.7 there is a simplified way how it could be configured with `junit5PluginVersion` (which is definitely **recommended**).
 See [my blog post](https://blog.solidsoft.pl/2020/02/27/pit-junit-5-and-gradle-with-just-one-extra-line-of-configuration/#modern-improved-approach-with-plugins-br-and-gradle-pitest-plugin-147) to find out how to migrate (it also solves the compatibility issue with 1.5.0+).

-### Why I see `Could not find org.pitest:pitest-command-line:1.1.0` error in my multiproject build?

-    Could not resolve all dependencies for configuration ':pitest'.
-    > Could not find org.pitest:pitest-command-line:1.1.0.
-      Required by:
-          :Gradle-Pitest-Example:unspecified

-Starting from version 1.0.0 for multi-project builds gradle-pitest-plugin dependency should be added to the buildscript configuration in the root project.
-The plugin should be applied in all subprojects which should be processed with PIT.

 ## Known issues